-The first and most obvious trend to note here is the continuing explosion of online video and its impact on the marketing budgets of companies large and small.
+The first and most obvious trend to note here is the continuing explosion of online video and its impact on the marketing strategies and budgets of companies large and small.
 Video is no longer the up and coming digital marketing tactic we were all talking about a few years ago.
 Its dominance across digital channels is undebatable and its growth seemingly inexorable.

 Recent stats show that 43% of consumers want to see more video content from brands and 51.9% of marketing professionals see video content as delivering the strongest ROI.
-Another study from Hubspot finds that 48% of marketers planned to integrate YouTube and 46% plan to integrate Facebook video into their digital marketing strategies last year.
+Another study from Hubspot finds that 48% of marketers planned to integrate YouTube and 46% plan to integrate Facebook video into their social media and digital marketing strategies last year.
 This is expected to grow in 2018.

 The growth of native video content across social media platforms has precipitated a huge demand for transcribed videos, with as much as 85% of Facebook’s 8 billion daily video views may be taking place without any sound.
 This is a hard stat to pin down but whatever the figure actually is, it’s significant and growing.
 This is partly to do with the way people consume social media video directly in their feeds without turning the sound on (Facebook mutes video in user’s feeds).

 Annotating videos doesn’t just allow audiences to watch muted content but it is also a huge boost to SEO, helping Google and other search engines like YouTube understand what your video is about and therefore rank it better against relevant search terms.
-In 2018 we will continue to see brands creating content that has been designed to be appreciated with the sound on or off, as this trend continues to grow.
+In 2018 we will continue to see brands creating content that has been designed to be appreciated with the sound on or off, as this trend in video marketing continues to grow.

-Live streaming is a trend we’ve been watching a while here at Aspect and 2018 could be the year it comes into its own.
+Streaming live videos is a trend we’ve been watching a while here at Aspect and 2018 could be the year it comes into its own.
 The appeal of live streaming can be found in both its authenticity and accessibility.

-With regard to the former, it’s clear that the appeal of ‘live’ televised video content has transcended the age of content on demand with live sport and music remain as popular as ever and a whole new generation of ‘live’ shows doing the rounds (Spring Watch and Stargazing Live on the BBC instantly come to mind).
+With regard to the former, it’s clear that the appeal of ‘live’ televised video content has transcended the age of content on demand with live sport and music remain as popular as ever among viewers and a whole new generation of ‘live’ shows doing the rounds (Spring Watch and Stargazing Live on the BBC instantly come to mind).
 The ‘on air’ experience of live broadcast brings an appeal that is hard to match and many businesses are beginning to wake up to that fact.
 Authenticity is not always a term that is synonymous with marketing so tapping into this with live streaming has huge potential to humanize companies and brands in the eyes of consumers.

 With regard to the latter point, live streaming allows even the smallest of companies to create regular content relatively inexpensively with just a smartphone, tripod and a Facebook account.
 We are seeing more and more innovative ways of exploiting live streaming as well, such as consumer-led content that allows viewers to influence what happens next through various social media interactions.